-Under instructions in force for the board of directors, a director is barred from participating in the consideration of, or decision in, any matter whose significance to him/herself or to any related party is such that the director is to be regarded as having, directly or indirectly, a particular personal or financial interest in that matter.
+Under instructions in force for the board of directors, a director is barred from participating in the consideration of, or decision in, any matter whose significance to him/herself or to any related party is such that the director is to be regarded as having, directly or indirectly, a personal, financial or other vested interest in that matter.
 The same follows from the group's ethical guidelines.
-Each director is obliged to personally verify that he or she is not disqualified from participating in the treatment of a matter.
+Each director is obliged to personally verify that he or she is not disqualified from participating in the consideration of a matter.